IBM/unitxt/docs/docs/adding_dataset.rst

 The Task
 ---------

-When we "add a dataset", we are actually adding data for a particiular NLP task such as translation, sentiment classification, question answering, summarization, etc.
+Where we "add a dataset", we are actually adding data for a particiular NLP task such as translation, sentiment classification, question answering, summarization, etc.
 In fact, the same dataset can be used for multiple NLP tasks.
 For example, a dataset with question and answer pairs, can be used for both question answering and question generation.
 Similarly, a dataset with corresponding English and French sentences, can be used for an Engish to French translation task or for a French to English translation task.